-JFK is consistently ranked in the top three Presidents of all time in public polls (alongside Franklin D. Roosevelt and Abraham Lincoln) but regularly fails to reach the top ten in polls of historians.
-What accounts for this discrepancy?
+35th President of the United States John F. Kennedy, more commonly known as JFK, is consistently ranked in the top three Presidents of all time in public polls.
+However, he regularly fails to reach the top ten amongst historians.
+This is quite the discrepancy.

-To many, this was JFK.
-He became the American mythology incarnate.
-Underpinning this durability is Kennedy’s unparalleled image.
-It can be broken down into 5 key facets: War Record, Literary Achievements, Family, Style and Sex.
+To many, this was JFK: American mythology incarnate.
+Underpinning this durability is Kennedy’s unparalleled image, which can be broken down into 5 key facets: War record, literary achievements, family, style and sex.

 Achievements in the field of battle elevate any American politician above his peers, and JFK was no exception.

-However Kennedy would later embellish the story, claiming he’d saved 3 lives rather than 1.
-His father, the driving force behind his political career, saw that the story was heavily covered in the press (notably featured by Henry Fairlie in Life Magazine) and it was eventually turned into a feature-length film.
+However, Kennedy would later embellish the story, claiming he’d saved 3 lives rather than 1.
+His father, the driving force behind his political career, saw that the story was heavily covered in the press (most notably by Henry Fairlie in Life Magazine) and it was eventually turned into a feature-length film.

-Regardless Profiles In Courage, with the assistance of Joe Kennedy Sr., won the Pulitzer.
-This alongside Kennedy’s successfully published doctoral thesis, Why England Slept (1940), made for an impressive body of work.
+Regardless, Profiles In Courage, with the assistance of Joe Kennedy Sr., won the Pulitzer.
+When combined with Kennedy’s successfully published doctoral thesis, Why England Slept (1940), he appeared to have an impressive body of literary work.

-JFK’s sisters held tea parties along the campaign trail, and thousands of housewives would flock to them just for the experience of meeting a Kennedy.
+JFK’s sisters held tea parties along the campaign trail, and thousands of housewives would flock to them just to meet one of the famous Kennedy family.
 His brothers were also staunch political allies.

 JFK also cultivated the impression that he was a cultured man.
 He had Pablo Casals, a world famous cellist, perform in the White House.
 He also had Robert Frost as his ‘Poet Laureate’ and held events for Nobel Prize winners.
 The rather dreary Eisenhower White House was revived as a centre of art and culture.